Karilli/CVRP-solver/README.md

   - Ant Colony Optimization (ACO): For larger TSP instances.

 # HPO and configuration
-The hyper-parameters are optimized using [amltk](https://automl.github.io/amltk/latest/) for instances in `data` folder and the best configurations are stored in lists LARGE_CONFIGS and SMALL_CONFIGS (checkout `usage.ipynb` for more information).
+The hyper-parameters are optimized using [amltk](https://automl.github.io/amltk/latest/) for instances in [data](data) folder and the best configurations are stored in lists LARGE_CONFIGS and SMALL_CONFIGS (checkout [usage.ipynb](usage.ipynb) for more information).
 You can configure the solver by passing arguments via `conf` parameter of function `solver` or by providing additional parameter in terminal.

 # Usage
-To learn the python API, look into the `usage.ipynb`.
+To learn the python API, look into the [usage.ipynb](usage.ipynb).
 You can also use the solver from terminal.
 I strongly suggest using different interpreter then python, to make the solver faster.
 ```
 $ pypy CVRP.solver/main.py <your-instance.json> <your-output.json>               # run the solver from terminal
 $ pypy CVRP.solver/main.py <your-instance.json> <your-output.json> <your-config> # you can add a configuration